cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/Shapley's Math.md

 In Shapley's original text, [*A value for n-person games*](https://www.rand.org/content/dam/rand/pubs/papers/2021/P295.pdf), a player can simply not join the game until their turn; however, a machine learning model most often takes a fixed number of inputs, and as such a player simply cannot choose to refrain from partaking in the game.

 Therefore, we must find a way to pretend that a player is absent.
 This is one of two places where approaches diverge.
 In some cases, a value is randomly sampled from an acceptable range or even completely unconstrainedly.
 Our implementation, in accordance with [Cristoph Molnar](https://christophm.github.io/interpretable-ml-book/shapley.html#:~:text=It%20is%20not%20sufficient%20to%20access%20the%20prediction%20function%20because%20you%20need%20the%20data%20to%20replace%20parts%20of%20the%20instance%20of%20interest%20with%20values%20from%20randomly%20drawn%20instances%20of%20the%20data.), accesses random instances from our training data to replace any values which are "not playing."

+For images, one of the most efficient methods to simulate a pixel "not playing" is to simply gray it out, effectively hiding the feature's contribution.

 ## What is a coalition?
 Since we are working with real-world data, we cannot assume that each feature acts independently of one-another.
 As such, we must simulate prediction across all coalitions of the inputs, where a coalition is an instance of certain features being linked together.
 For the calculation of Shapley values, this means that when a coalition is considered, all values inside the coalition are a package deal: they either *all* play, or *none* of them play, instead of each feature value playing/not playing on an individual basis.